Chart Color Schemes

 The level of cultural diversity witnessed in Ringwood North was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Ringwood North's cultural diversity was above average, with 23.1% born overseas and 17.6% speaking a language other than English at home.
-Christianity dominated religiously, comprising 50.6%.
+Ringwood North, surveyed in June 2016, showed cultural diversity with 23.1% born overseas and 17.6% speaking a language other than English at home.
+Christianity was the dominant religion, comprising 50.6%.
 Judaism, however, was overrepresented at 0.1%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity